utPLSQL/utPLSQL/docs/userguide/expectations.md

 To change the behavior of `NULL = NULL` comparison pass the `a_nulls_are_equal => false` to the `equal` matcher.

-## Comparing objects, cursors, collections of data
+## Comparing cursors, object types, nested tables and varrays

 utPLSQL is capable of comparing compound data-types including:
 - ref cursors